cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

         //Parse the observation into a regular JS object
         //TODO: this will eventually be part of the API

         //Eventually observations will be regular Javascript objects (same with messages, and rewards).
-But for now you must convert it to an object. let observationOBJ = observation && observation.toObject();
+But for now we must convert it to an object. let observationOBJ = observation && observation.toObject();

         //Set the event state to the recieved event, causing a hook update